 3. Banks find additional ways to partner with Fintechs

 HSBC Bank had launched a digital lending platform last year which was built with Fintech.
-These partnerships are expected to grow as the banks look to capture the digital lending space in 2020.
+These partnerships are expected to grow as the banks look to capture the digital lending space.

 A large number of online lenders have started licensing their softwares to banks.
 In order to provide better and efficient services to customers fintech leaders are to tie up with banks across the globe.